 The sutras of the Buddha contain countless metaphors.
 Because mortals have shallow minds, they don't understand anything deep.

--- Bodhidharma (First Partriach of Zen Buddhism.
+-- Bodhidharma (First Patriach of Zen Buddhism.
 6th c.)

-These symbols and metaphors can be unique to one particular tradition, relating to the culture and time that the tradition developed in, or common to many or all esoteric traditions.
+Although some of these symbols and metaphors are unique to one particular tradition, relating to the culture and time that the tradition developed in, they are usually common to many or all esoteric traditions.

 The mystery of Christ`s redemption was not absent in any previous era, but it was made known under different symbols.